Durga Puja: Significance

 Beyond being an art festival and a socio-religious event, Durga Puja has also been a political event with regional and national political parties having sponsored Durga Puja celebrations.
 In 2019, West Bengal Chief Minister, Mamata Banerjee announced a grant of ₹25,000 to all community-organised Durga Pujas in the state.

 In 2019, Kolkata's Durga Puja was nominated by the Indian government for the 2020 UNESCO Representative list of the Intangible Cultural Heritage of Humanity.
 Durga Puja also stands to be politically and economically significant.
 The committees organising Durga Puja in Kolkata have close links to politicians.
-Politicians patronize the festival by making donations or helping raise money for funding of community pujas, or by marking their presence at puja events and inaugurations.
-The grant of ₹25,000 to puja organizing committees in West Bengal by a debt-ridden state government was reported to cost a budget a ₹70 crores.
-The state government also announced an additional grant of ₹5,000 to puja organizing committees fully managed by women alone, while also announcing a twenty-five percent concession on total electricity bills for puja pandal.
-The government had made a grant of ₹10,000 each to more than 20,000 puja organizing committees in the state in 2018.
+Politicians patronise the festival by making donations or helping raise money for funding of community pujas, or by marking their presence at puja events and inaugurations.
+The grant of ₹25,000 to puja organising committees in West Bengal by a debt-ridden state government was reported to cost a budget a ₹70 crores.
+The state government also announced an additional grant of ₹5,000 to puja organising committees fully managed by women alone, while also announcing a twenty-five per cent concession on total electricity bills for puja pandal.
+The government had made a grant of ₹10,000 each to more than 20,000 puja organising committees in the state in 2018.

 A 2013 report by ASSOCHAM states West Bengal's Durga Puja to be a ₹25,000 crores worth economy, expected to grow at the compound annual growth rate of about 35 per-cent.
 Economic slowdowns in India, such as in 2019, have hence affected corporate sponsorships and puja budgets for public celebrations.
-In August 2019, the Income Tax Department of India had allegedly sent notices to various Durga Puja organizing committees in West Bengal, against which the ruling party of the state, All India Trinamool Congress (AITMC) protested.
-The Central Board of Direct Taxes denied sending any such notices, to which AITMC politician Madan Mitra is reported to have said that the intention may have been to enquire if tax deducted at source had been deducted on payments to vendors for organizing community pujas.
+In August 2019, the Income Tax Department of India had allegedly sent notices to various Durga Puja organising committees in West Bengal, against which the ruling party of the state, All India Trinamool Congress (AITMC) protested.
+The Central Board of Direct Taxes denied sending any such notices, to which AITMC politician Madan Mitra is reported to have said that the intention may have been to enquire if tax deducted at source had been deducted on payments to vendors for organising community pujas.

 Economic significance

 Durga Puja directly affects the economy.
+A 2019 study by the British Council estimated the economic value of creative industries associated with Durga Puja in West Bengal at ₹32,377 crores (2.6% of the state's GDP in that financial year).
 In 2022, the economy of West Bengal was estimated to get a boost of 50,000 crore rupees.
-The annual GDP of West Bengal was expected to be expanded by 20-30 percent that year.
+The annual GDP of West Bengal was expected to be expanded by 20-30 per cent that year.
 The factors responsible for this economic boost are mainly the increase of earning in transport, tourism, industry, business, shopping and other fields.
 The Kolkata Metro Railway recorded an earning of ₹6 crore in just five days of Durga Puja in 2022.

 The famous puja pandals get sponsorship from renowned companies and labels.
-Usually, the dress and jewelries of the idols, the stuffs used to make the pandals, decorations, lightings are sponsored.
+Usually, the dress and jewelries of the idols, the material used to make the typically very elaborate pandals, decorations, lightings are sponsored.